Take Action To Prevent The Flu!

 • Restricted Flu Clinics

-The following clinics have restricted access and are available for first responders and employees that have building access at the listed addresses:
+The following clinics have restricted access and are available for first responders and employees who have building access at the listed addresses:

 • SHFSS Worksite Flu Clinic FAQs